 Chickenpox is characterised by fever, malaise and a pruritic rash that develops into crops of maculopapules, which become vesicular and crust over before healing.
-The incubation period is 7-21 days and the disease is infectious 48 hours before the rash appears and continues to be infectious until the vesicles crust over (usually within 5-6 days of onset of illness).
+The incubation period is 7-21 days and the disease is infectious 48 hours before the rash appears, continuing to be infectious until the vesicles crust over (usually within 5-6 days of onset of illness).

-More than 90% of the antenatal population are seropositive for varicella IgG antibody, so although contact with chickenpox is common in pregnancy, primary infection is uncommon.
-It is estimated to complicate three in every 1,000 pregnancies.
+More than 90% of the pregnant population are seropositive for varicella IgG antibody, so although contact with chickenpox is common in pregnancy, primary infection is uncommon.
+It is estimated to complicate 3 in every 1,000 pregnancies.

 - In adults, chickenpox is associated with greater morbidity - pneumonia (10% of pregnant women), hepatitis and encephalitis.

 - It may also cause fetal varicella syndrome (FVS), previously known as congenital varicella syndrome or varicella infection of the newborn.

 - Chickenpox in the first trimester does not increase the risk of spontaneous miscarriage.

 - FVS is characterised by one or more of the following:

 - Neurological abnormalities - eg, microcephaly, cortical atrophy, intellectual disability, and dysfunction of bowel and bladder sphincters.

 - The risk of FVS if a mother develops chickenpox is approximately 0.2% under 13 weeks of gestation, and 2% at 13-20 weeks of gestation.

 20-36 weeks of gestation